January 2025

 Decide the size of your finished garment.
 Measure from shoulder to hemline for length.
 You will need at least twice this length, and add to it the length required for uptake and also for managing and tying knots.

 Measure around the body for width.
-You only need to make cloth that is half the width.
+You only need to make cloth that is half the body circumference.
 Make a swatch and then block the swatch.
 Calculate width using the swatch measurements AFTER blocking.

 Decide the size of your finished garment.
 Measure from shoulder to hemline for length.
 You will need at least twice this length, and add to it the length required for uptake and also for managing and tying knots.

 Measure around the body for width.
-You only need to make cloth that is half the width.
+You only need to make cloth that is half the body circumference.
 Make a swatch and then block the swatch.
 Calculate width using the swatch measurements AFTER blocking.

 I photographed the process and made videos .... hoping it would be easier to understand and follow along. ![]()